heidihendry/camelot/doc/detector.rst

 .. figure:: screenshot/detection-activity.png
    :alt:

+Detection is performed by following the steps described below.

 The detection starts by retrieving the cameras for each session of all trap stations.
 A batch of images is formed for each of these cameras, which is referred to as a 'image batch creation'.

-Once a batch is created, images will be uploaded to secure cloud storage location dedicated to this image batch.
+Images will be uploaded to secure cloud storage location dedicated to this image batch.
 When all images have been uploaded, this batch is submitted for processing.

 Camelot has partnered with Microsoft's |ai_for_earth| team, who at this stage, perform the image processing using their machine learning models.
 Processing